Glycemic Index of Surimi - minced fish in crab sticks

 What is the glycemic index of Surimi - minced fish in crab sticks?

-Surimi - minced fish in crab sticks has a glycemic index (GI) of 50, which is classified as low GI.
-As a low GI food, Surimi - minced fish in crab sticks provides sustained energy release and helps maintain stable blood sugar levels, making it excellent for diabetes management and long-term energy.
+Surimi - minced fish in crab sticks has a glycemic index of 50, which is classified as low GI.
+This means it has a slow impact on blood sugar levels.

 What is the glycemic load of Surimi - minced fish in crab sticks?